Azure/azure-openapi-validator/docs/patch-properties-correspond-to-put-properties.md

 ## Output Message

-A patch request body must contain at least one of the properties present in the corresponding put request body.
+A patch request body must only contain properties present in the corresponding put request body, and must contain at least one of the properties.

 ## Description

-Validates that each patch request body contains one or more properties present in the corresponding put request body.
+Validates that each patch request body contains one or more properties present in the corresponding put request body, and contains only properties present in the put request body.

 ## How to fix the violation

-Ensure that each patch request body contains one or more properties present in the corresponding put request body.
+Ensure that each patch request body contains one or more properties present in the corresponding put request body, and contains only properties present in the put request body.